TaylorTayTyT/Computer-Networks-Obsidian/Chapter 2 Direct Links.md

 There are some properties that explain why the Ethernet has persisted.

 First, the Ethernet is easy to administer and maintain.
 It's plug and play.
 Second, it is inexpensive - the only costs are the cable/fiber and the network adaptor.

+> [!NOTE] Summary
+> Ethernet uses transceivers and physical lines to transmit packets.
+It has a collision detection algorithm that attempts to send data in variable time periods.

 # Wireless Networks